Electron Interactions in Rashba Materials: Electron-electron interactions in Rashba Materials

-where the vertex $\hat{\Gamma}_{\bm{p}_1\bm{p}_2}$ is a matrix in the spin as well as in the momentum spaces given by~\footnote{By its nature, the anomalous contribution affects only the local distribution of the electron density, but keeps the total number of electrons in the conduction band constant.
-This is evident from the fact that the extra term is zero in the long-wave limit of $\bm{q} = \bm{p}_1 - \bm{p}_2 \to 0$.}
+Notice that the anomalous contributions to the vertex affect only the local distribution of the electron density, while the total number of electrons in the conduction band is a constant.
+This is evident from the fact that both Rashba and Darwin terms vanish in the long-wave limit where $\bm{q} = \bm{p}_1 - \bm{p}_2 \to 0$.

-In writing this expression, we accommodated the possibility that the SOI ``constant'', \( \alpha \), can in fact exhibit momentum dependence, \( \alpha \to \alpha_{p_1 p_2} \), making $\alpha_{p_1 p_2}$ to decrease if either of the two momenta exceeds a certain cutoff.
-Such dependence indeed arises from a more detailed microscopic analysis within a multi-band model, as outlined in Appendix~\ref{Sec:Microscopics}.